edde-framework/edde/docs/ideas.md

 you decide you want to disable this logger, it's enough to disable individual logger handling this type of `tag`.
 Such you can do logging to database, file or any kind of storage and simply enable/disable this logger in any environment without touching code.

+## Backend Only

+There are plenty of [template](https://twig.symfony.com/) [engines](https://latte.nette.org/en/) around the world; it's not necessary to create another one to build huge piece of crap on server side solving client related problems; in general Edde is using concept far away from traditional way how to build oldschool application - you application should be just backend for another piece of software making UI for it.

+That means Edde will **never** implement any kind of Control or template or another piece of thing again (yes, there was in some older generation) to provide server-side rendering.

+Yo, no session support too.